LoNLI: An Extensible Framework for Testing Diverse Logical Reasoning Capabilities for NLI: Introduction

 To this end, we propose a novel extensible Natural Language Inference benchmark to explicitly test a diverse set of reasoning capabilities.
 We create a \textsc{CheckList} that enables evaluation of whether NLI systems exhibit such reasoning capabilities.
 In the process, we extend the list of capabilities in \citet{ribeiro-etal-2020-beyond} to cover more interesting linguistic and logical reasoning phenomena (such as causal, spatial, pragmatic) required in NLI (and similar tasks such as Question-answering).
 We expand on how we come up with templates for such reasoning capabilities and discuss the different ways our benchmarking dataset can be used.
-Through a short survey of related datasets and our experiments, we show how the \textsc{LoNLI} dataset (and the associated framework) uniquely enables fine-grained disentangled capability-wise analysis along various dimensions; and to some extent, address the \textit{performance degradation} by underscoring the harder capabilities.
+Through a short survey of related datasets and our experiments, we show how the \textsc{LoNLI} dataset (and the associated framework) uniquely enables fine-grained disentangled capability-wise analysis along various dimensions; and, to some extent, address the \textit{performance degradation} by underscoring the harder capabilities.
+Identifying such \textit{harder} capabilities may further help develop targeted applications.
+For example, a system that does well on logical and numerical reasoning capability can perhaps be useful for designing a math solver (or tutor, such as the Microsoft Math App.), but not a general purpose reasoner which might require spatiotemporal reasoning and common sense reasoning.

 \paragraph{Contributions.} Our contributions are as follows.
 We create a semi-synthetic capability-rich NLI test-suite \textsc{LoNLI} (17 capabilities, 363 templates, 363k examples) by extending the reasoning taxonomy of \citet{joshi2020taxinli}.
 We show that \textsc{LoNLI} is hard, extensible by nature, balanced across known dimensions of bias, and enables fine-grained analysis of reasoning abilities.
-From our analysis, we find 1) \textsc{LoNLI} is hard to solve even with additional targeted resources (such as \textsc{ImpPres} \cite{jeretic-etal-2020-natural}), 2) quantifier, implicature and \textit{deduction} capabilities (spatial, temporal, numerical) stand out as harder across systems; and 3) also orthogonal as they are hard to learn by solely training on other capabilities.
+From our analysis, we find 1) \textsc{LoNLI} is hard to solve even with additional targeted resources (such as \textsc{ImpPres} \citep{jeretic-etal-2020-natural}), 2) quantifier, implicature and \textit{deduction} capabilities (spatial, temporal, numerical) stand out as harder across systems; and 3) also orthogonal as they are hard to learn by sole training on other capabilities.
 4) Further, template-wise and intra-template observations attest to previously found facts and discover new ones without the hassle of targeted probing task creation.